 As discussed previously, transformative learning can help an individual to be more critical, autonomous, and ultimately responsible.

-Benefits of transformative learning in a working environment:
+Benefits of transformative learning

 1. Better problem-solving applications